 Inflation: Data on both the CPI and RPI inflation indices.Jump to full report >>

 The Consumer Prices Index (CPI) is the main measure of inflation.
 It is produced in line with international standards and is the measure used for the Bank of England’s 2% inflation target.
 The Retail Prices Index (RPI) is no longer classified as a National Statistics as the way it is calculated does not meet international standards.
 It is included here as it is well-known and is the longest running measure of inflation.

-The main contribution to the increase came through rises in air fares and clothing prices.
-The upward pressures were partially offset by a fall in food prices and a smaller rise petrol prices than a year ago.
+The main contribution to the increase came through rises in transport costs, restaurant and hotel bills.
+The upwards pressures were partially offset by a fall in the price of food, clothing and games, toys and hobbies.